“The Subway Series”

 I respond with a little reluctance, “Yeah, sure.
 But only during advertisement.”

 So now, the game is being played.
-A half hour has passed.
+A half hour passes.
 Norman volleys a question during advertisement here and there to me.
 I answer and explain as quickly as possible.

 “What do you mean?
 What is it that has got you?”
 Me seeing him unable to put into words what he is witnessing.
 Seemingly, every once in a while.